Mozarabic Rite: Under Muslim rule and the Reconquista

 One factor for the spread of the Roman liturgy into Iberia was the alliances the Christian kings made with Frankish rulers and monks.
 King Sancho III of Navarre (1000–1035) and his son Ferdinand I of León (1035–1065) for instance were connected with the monastery of Cluny and developed the pilgrimage route to Santiago de Compostela, which brought in thousands of French and northern European pilgrims and with them, their influences.
 Another factor was the suspicion that the Hispanic liturgy might be unorthodox or heretical.
 Certain Mozarab Christian theologians such as Archbishop Elipandus of Toledo (754/783–808?), during the course of their attempt to explain Christology in a way easily understood by Muslim authorities, have been accused of falling into Adoptionism (i.e. that Jesus was adopted by the Father as the Son of God).
 Though the other Mozarab bishops agreed with the consensus and condemned Elipandus' Christology, the specter of Adoptionism contributed to the assessment that the Hispanic Rite was of dubious orthodoxy, especially due to Elipandus' use of quotations from the liturgical tradition in support of his teachings.

 It was due to these suspicions that in 924, Pope John X sent a papal legate named Zanello to investigate the Rite.
 Zanello spoke favorably of the Rite, and the Pope gave a new approbation to it, requiring only to change the Words of Institution to that of the Roman one.
 Spanish clergy gradually started to use the Roman formula, though there is no evidence whether it was done consistently.

 By the late 11th century, during the papacies of Nicholas II (1059–1061), Alexander II (1061–1073), Gregory VII (1073–1085), and Urban II (1088–1099), however, the Hispanic liturgy was increasingly marginalized in favor of the Roman Rite.
-(Attempts to impose the Roman form of worship in Milan, where the Ambrosian Rite is practiced, also occurred around this time.)
+Attempts to impose the Roman Rite in Milan, where the Ambrosian Rite is practiced even to this day, also occurred around this time.
 Alexander II, for instance, effected the establishment of the Roman liturgy in Aragon through the papal legate Hugh Candidus, whose work also resulted in its spread to Navarre.
 While the Council of Mantua in 1067 declared the Hispanic Rite to be free of heresy, King Sancho Ramírez of Aragon was in favor of the change.